Dmumladz3/Epam-course-module1/modules/15. NoSQL (Mongo or Cassandra or Couchbase)/Homework.md

 Optional sub-tasks:

-* (+5 bonus points) use appropriate indices to improve query performance;
+* use appropriate indices to improve query performance;
-* (+5 bonus points) build Cassandra cluster with 4 nodes;
+* build Cassandra cluster with 4 nodes;
-* (+5 bonus points) balance the cluster and distribute keys;
+* balance the cluster and distribute keys;
-* (+5 bonus points) tune commitlog/memtable properties to reach better performance of your insert or select operations;
+* tune commitlog/memtable properties to reach better performance of your insert or select operations;
-* (+5 bonus points) measure performance of a query execution and prepare a simple performance report.
+* measure performance of a query execution and prepare a simple performance report.

 Read [this](https://cassandra.apache.org/doc/latest/cassandra/configuration/) to configure Cassandara.